Sync-Locked Track Groups - Time Shifting

 - The audio clip under the mouse pointer is moved,

 - Any audio clips within the track group that overlap time-wise with the clip being moved, are also moved,

 - All labels within the track group are moved.

-In addition, if there is a time selection, and the Time Shift Tool is used within the selection, then:
+In addition, if there is a time selection, and the Clip-handle drag-bar is used within the selection, then:

 - All selected audio clips are also moved.

 - A clip will not move unless it overlaps with a track being moved, or is within a selection that is being moved.